skerr92/PriceWatch/Chrome Extension/README.md

 Our objectives for this extension are outlined in the issues tab.
 It is the only issue in there right now, but that might and probably will change soon.

+<b>A Few Objectives</b>

+Tranlating the python code into JavaScript (probably a mix of jQuery and React) to get started.

+# Updates

+<b>May 11th, 2019</b>
+We've added the manifest.json file needed to get started with the chrome extension as well as the content.js and scaper.js files needed.
+Add on and build into these files.

 # Getting your source code added.

 We want to stress that the biggest issue facing consumers today is security in the apps and extensions they use on a daily basis.